realworldml/icml2022/_pages/about.md

 **Remark:** For more information, please see the ICML conference [website](https://icml.cc/Conferences/2022/Dates).

-**Format:** This is an in-person workshop in Baltimore, US, with an in-person poster session.
+**Format:** This is an in-person workshop in Baltimore, USA, with an in-person poster session.
 Remote participation will also be possible (this will be a hybrid event).

 Invited Speakers
 ------